kingbora/react-learn-trip/README.md

 Advanced Guidelines from React Learning

 ## start
-first step, you should `npm install` to get resouces.
+first step, you should `npm install` to get resources.
 ```
 npm start
 ```